 Before panicking, it’s important to identify how your dog came about those walnuts.

-That’s not only to make sure he or she doesn’t repeat this bad behaviour, but also to see if there is anything especially risky about the walnuts being eaten.
+That’s not only to make sure he or she doesn’t repeat this bad behavior but also to see if there is anything especially risky about the walnuts being eaten.

 For instance, if your dog has eaten walnuts with the shells on, you ought to have some water close at hand and brace for the risk of choking or internal blockages.
 If in doubt, definitely contact your vet.